 UK Travel Tip National Express offers a limited number of "funfare" promotional tickets that are very cheap (£6.50 for a £39.00 fare, for example).
 These can only be purchased on line and they are usually posted on the website a month to a few weeks before the trip.
 It is worth checking the website to see if "funfare" tickets are available for your chosen journey.
 Use the National Express Online Fare Finder to find the cheapest tickets.
 And, as always, a bit of flexibility about dates and time can save you money.

 Derby is 131 miles north of London via the M1 motorway.
-It takes about 2h30 to drive in ideal conditions but you should be aware that the M1 is almost always clogged with huge articulated lorries (semis to North Americans) that travel at intimidating speeds if you are not used to driving in the UK.
+It takes about two and a half hours to drive in ideal conditions but you should be aware that the M1 is almost always clogged with huge articulated lorries (semis to North Americans) that travel at intimidating speeds if you are not used to driving in the UK.
+And lately the M1 seems to always be under construction somewhere, turning long stretches of it into virtual parking lots.
 Keep in mind too that gasoline, called petrol in the UK, is sold by the liter (a little more than a quart) and the price is usually more than $1.50 a quart.

 Read more about Derby.